apocalypticartcollective/eft/_posts/2025-04-02-Resistance-Seven.md

 *A huge windstorm tore at the mountainside like a drunken giant stumbling against the cliff-side, crying out in search of some lost treasure.
 It was only a storm, but the mountain shook with it.
 Finally, the squall cleared: the sun, close to setting, burned through the retreating clouds to pierce the darkness of the cave, which opened to the West, face to the sea.
 But even this burning power was only prelude to some mightier agency, she sensed.
 This feeling also settled on the back of her head and neck like dust.*

 *A voice cut through the brightness, cut through the dark.
 That is, the light streaming into the cave was now, suddenly, shown to be dark compared to the sound of the word.
 It could also be said, if she had been able to find her own voice, that this word had* condescended *to ride the light of that setting sun.
-And though the light was dimmed to her eye, it had lost none of its own power in the bargain; like a golden bowl set in the hands of a blind beggar, no question of its value.*  *And for the first time in her life -- so much was being shown to her!
+And though the light was dimmed to her eye, it had lost none of its own power in the bargain; like a golden bowl set in the hands of a blind beggar, no question of its value.
+And for the first time in her life -- so much was being shown to her!
 She felt the intoxication of revelation! -- she thought, 'I now begin to understand the full meaning, the true nature, the ultimate paradox of light -- a wave and a particle; the First of All Things that remains the most common thing of all; life-power to plants, ultra-violet death to bacteria.
 Light ealing power to the revenant taking shaky steps out of the sick-room; also burning discipline to the fool in a bathing suit. ...
 Light!
 Banisher of darkness -- the revealer!
 Light!
 Blinding justice to all who prefer the dark -- the exposer!'*

 *...
 But the truth was that she was only really thinking about the light because she was unable to think about* that voice *without ... without ....*

 *'Come!,' it insisted, clear, unmistakable, and somehow utterly confusing.*

 *She had little choice but to walk toward the opening of the cave, the light, and the Presence, shoulder to shoulder with the shivering figure who covered his face.
-She pitied him, imagining that she herself was secure against discovery, as if she had no face and therefore could not be exposed.
+She pitied him, imagining that she herself was secure against discovery, as if, somehow, she had no face and therefore could not be exposed.
 Until ... they both emerged from the cave and came into the terrible silence revealed by that single word.
 'Oh no!,' she thought with a wincing groan, realizing her mistake, 'My mask!
 I've lost my mask!'*

-*The voice came again, hidden in a wind born in the center of the vast expanse: 'Why are you here?'*
+*The voice came again, hidden in a wind born out of the center of a vast expanse: 'Why are you here?'*

 *Another ripple through her insides.
 And the shrinking figure next to her took a half-step forward, and answered with a cowering assertion: 'I have been very zealous for you, Mystery of Glory, though all your people have forgotten your words, torn down your temples, and terrorized the truth-tellers!
 I alone am left!'
 He finished on his knees, hands raised in a trembling semaphore that might have appeared to an observer equal parts worship and terror.*

 *And the voice, quiet but with the power to divide the mountain, spoke, and the aroma of it rushed over her like the smell of split rock: flint and ozone and sulfur.
 'No. It isn't so.
 It's only pride that makes it seem that way.
 You have been zealous only in judgment.
 But in matters of mercy, you shrink and are in retreat.
 Go back.
-There are still those who have not become bent with fear, and some who have that might yet be saved.
+There are still some not bent with fear, and some who are that might yet be saved.
 Get up and go back!'*

 *She felt her own stomach jump at the command; the ragged man shrank from the voice and retreated from the edge of the cliff.
 She turned to watch him go and saw her own coronal outline reflected in the iridescence of the damp cliff face, next to the mouth of the cave.
 She watched the humbled pilgrim stumble down the passage to a dark corner, climb into a marble box, and collapse -- decomposed -- into a pile of dry bones.*